me3zaAKAgoat/dtb-legacy/README.md

 - [ ] fix modal behaviour when clicked outside of form
 - [ ] give descriptions for navbar items on long hover
 - [x] make task info modals bigger
-- [ ] change overall font to a more flexible one (modern looking - minimalistic)
+- [ ] change overall font to a more flexible one (should modern looking - minimalistic)
 - [x] change time left to jst tasks title
 - [ ] add a color for thematic/visual identity
 - [x] tasks should be fetched at home component level and not tasks container component and passed to TasksContainer and updated with every successful debounce api call